meepcat/CraftTweaker-Documentation/docs/Mods/Modtweaker/TConstruct/Fuel.md

 ## Calling
-You can call the Alloy package using `mods.tconstruct.Fuel`
+You can call the Fuel package using `mods.tconstruct.Fuel`

 ## Add Fuel Recipes